How To Start Your Baby on Solids And Support Their Development

 • It’s high in carotenoids, which can act as antioxidants and can be converted to vitamin A in the body [5].

-• It’s high in fiber [6], which helps keep your baby's gut healthy and prevent constipation.
+• It’s high in fiber [6], which helps keep your baby's gut healthy and prevents constipation.
 It also feeds your baby's gut microbiome.

 Ingredients